Staffordshire Way: The route

 The 47.5 mi section between Rushton Spencer and Cannock Chase is now part of European walking route E2.
 The path connects with the North Worcestershire Path and the Worcestershire Way at Kinver Edge, the Heart of England Way at Cannock Chase, the Limestone Way at Rocester and the Gritstone Trail in north Staffordshire.

 Hazards

-It is recommended that you take an Ordnance Survey map when walking the Staffordshire Way as there are patches of the route that are poorly signposted.
+It is recommended to take an Ordnance Survey map when walking the Staffordshire Way as there are patches of the route that are poorly signposted.
 Parts of the route are frequented less than others and as such can become intensely boggy, especially after heavy and/or prolonged rainfall.
 As some parts of the route are across farm fields, expect the way ahead to be blocked by occasional herds of dairy cattle and itinerant horses.